- Founded 1910 -

 Mid 1900's - Early 2000's: Growth and Success

-The Corps has won two silver cups for making the best appearance on parade, the first was won May 13, 1917 in a parade given by Montrose Drum Corps in New Haven in which 18 corps competed.
-The second cup was won at Bridgeport, May 14, 1921, the parade was sponsored by the Warner Brothers Corps.
+The Corps has won two silver cups for making the best appearance in a parade.
+The first was won on May 13, 1917 in a parade given by Montrose Drum Corps in New Haven in which 18 corps competed.
+The second cup was won at a parade in Bridgeport on May 14, 1921, sponsored by the Warner Brothers Corps.
+Over the years, the Westbrook Drum Corps has continued to win awards in various parades, including Best Musical Unit in the 2018 Hartford St. Patrick's Day Parade.

 A significant undertaking of this ambitious group was to host the National Muster of Fife and Drum Corps.
-Three times in fact, first, August of 1976 , then in 1990, and most recently in 2010 to celebrate our 100th anniversary, co-hosted with Moodus Drum & Fife Corps to celebrate their 150th anniversary.
+Three times in fact.
+First, in August of 1976 , then in 1990, and most recently in 2010 to celebrate our 100th anniversary, co-hosted with Moodus Drum & Fife Corps.

 Present Day Corps

-The present Westbrook Drum Corps consists of approximately twenty members and is busy performing throughout New England and the United States.
-Dressed in authentic Revolutionary-style uniforms and marching to the ancient "beat" of the original drum corps, the Westbrook Drum Corps has received many awards, and continues to carry on such a marvelous tradition, especially the famous annual Westbrook Muster.
-2020 marked the corps 110th anniversary.
+The present Westbrook Drum Corps consists of approximately 20 members and is busy performing throughout New England.
+Dressed in authentic Revolutionary-style uniforms and marching to the ancient "beat" of the original corps, the corps continues to carry on a marvelous tradition, especially the annual Westbrook Muster.
+Even when the Covid-19 pandemic stuck in 2020, and the beloved Westbrook Muster had to be canceled, the corps hosted a Virtual Muster to cary on the tradition.
+2020 marked the corps 110th anniversary, and the corps is actively recruiting new members and refurbishing original equipment for the continued success and use for years to come.